oconnor663/bao/docs/spec.md

 future world with large quantum computers, it could theoretically make sense to define a new hash function targetting a 256-bit security level.
 We could achieve that by replacing BLAKE2s with BLAKE2b with very few other changes.

+### Would hashing the length as associated data improve the security of the decoder?

+**No, not for a correct decoder.** An attacker modifying the length bytes can't produce any observable result, other than the errors that are also possible by modifying or truncating the rest of the encoding.
+The story is more complicated if we consider "sloppy" implementations that accept some invalid encodings, in which case hashing the length could mitigate some attacks but would also create some new ones.
+An earlier version of the Bao design did hash the length bytes, but the current design doesn't.

+Let's start by considering a correct decoder.
+What happens if a man-in-the-middle attacker tweaks the length header in between encoding and decoding?
+Small tweaks change the expected length of the final chunk.
+For example, if you subtract one from the length, the final chunk might go from 4096 bytes to 4095 bytes.
+Assuming the collision resistance of BLAKE2, the 4095 byte chunk will necessarily have a different hash, and validating it will lead to a hash mismatch error.
+Adding one to the length would be similar.
+Either no additional bytes are available at the end to supply the read, leading or an IO error, or an extra byte is available somehow, leading to a hash mismatch.
+Larger tweaks have a bigger effect on the expected structure of the tree.
+Growing the tree leads to chunk hashes being reinterpreted as parent hashes, and shrinking the tree leads to parent hashes being reinterpreted as chunk hashes.
+Since chunks and parents are domain separated from each other, this also leads to hash mismatch errors in the tree, in particular always including some node along the right edge.

+Those observations are the reason behind the "final chunk requirement" for decoders.
+That is, a decoder must always validate the final chunk before exposing the length to the caller in any way.
+Because an attacker tweaking the length will always invalidate the final chunk, this guarantees that the modified length value will never be observed outside of the decoder.
+Length tweaks might or might not invalidate earlier chunks before the final one, and decoding some chunks might succeed before the caller eventually hits an error, but that's indistinguishable from simple corruption or truncation at the same point in the tree.

+So, what happens if the decoder gets sloppy?
+Of course the implementation could neglect to check any hashes at all, providing no security.
+Assuming the implementation does check hashes, there are couple other subtle mistakes that can still come up in practice (insofar as I made them myself in early versions of the reference implementation).

+The first one, we just mentioned: failure to uphold the "final chunk requirement".
+As a special case, recall that the empty tree consists of a single empty chunk; if the decoder neglects to validate that empty chunk and skips right to its EOF state, then the empty encoding wouldn't actually validate anything at all, making it appear valid under _any_ root hash.
+More generally, if the decoder seeks past EOF or relative to EOF without validating the final chunk first, an attacker could effectively truncate encodings without detection by shortening the length, or change the target offset of EOF-relative seeks.

+The other likely mistake is "short reads".
+The IO interfaces in most languages are based on a `read` function which _usually_ returns as many bytes as you ask it to but which _may_ return fewer for any reason.
+Implementations need to either call such functions in a loop until they get the bytes they need, or use some higher level wrapper that does the same.
+Implementations that neglect to call `read` in a loop will often appear to work in tests, but will be prone to spurious failures in less common IO settings like reading from a pipe or a socket.
+This mistake also opens up a class of attacks.
+An attacker might modify the length header of an encoding, for example creating an encoding with 9 content bytes but a length header of 10.
+In this case, a correct decoder would fail with an unexpected-end-of-file error, but an incorrect decoder might "short read" just the 9 bytes without noticing the discrepancy and then successfully validate them.
+That exposes the caller to inconsistencies that the attacker can control: The length of all the bytes read (9) doesn't match the offset returned by seeking to EOF (10), and like the "final chunk requirement" issue above, an attacker can again change the target offset of EOF-relative seeks.

+With those two classes of attacks in mind, we can come back to the original
+question: Would hashing the length as associated data (probably as a suffix to the root node) mitigate any of the attacks above for sloppy implementations?
+The answer is some yes and some no.

+The most egregious "final chunk requirement" vulnerability above -- validating nothing at all in the case of an empty encoding -- remains a pitfall regardless of associated data.
+Seek-past-EOF also remains a pitfall but in a slightly modified form: the implementation might detect the modified length if it validates the root node before seeking, but forgetting to validate the root node would be the same class of mistake as forgetting to validate the final chunk.
+However, the decoder would do better in any scenario where you actually tried to read chunk data; getting to a chunk means validating the root node on your way down the tree, and bad associated data would fail validation at that point.

+The "short reads" vulnerabilities above would also be partially mitigated.
+In a scenario where the attacker corrupts a "legitimate" encoding by changing its length header after the fact, hashing the length as associated data would detect the corruption and prevent the attack.
+But in a scenario where the attacker constructs both the encoding and the hash used to decode it, the attacker may craft an "illegitimate" root hash that _expects_ an inconsistent length header.
+(A typical encoder doesn't expose any way for the caller to put an arbitrary value in the length header, but there's nothing stopping an attacker from doing it.)
+In this case the inconsistent length pitfall would
+remain: the root node would validate with the bad length as associated data, the final chunk would validate with a short read, and once again the length of all the bytes read wouldn't match the offset returned by seeking to EOF.

+If that were the whole story -- that hashing the length as associated data mitigated some attacks on sloppy implementations -- that would be some motivation to do it.
+However, that last scenario above actually leads to a new class of attacks, by violating Bao's "no decoding collisions" guarantee.
+That is, no input should ever decode (successfully, to completion) under more than one hash.
+(And naturally the one hash an input does decode under must be the hash of itself.)
+The illegitimate encoding above and its exotic root hash constitute a "decoding collision" with the legitimate encoding they're derived from.
+To put yourself in the shoes of a caller who might care about this property, imagine you have a dictionary containing Bao encodings indexed by the hashes that decode them.
+If you find that a given string's hash isn't present as a key in your dictionary, is it safe for you to assume that no encoding in your dictionary will decode to that string?
+Bao says yes, you may assume that.
+And maybe equally importantly, callers in that scenario _will_ assume that without bothering to read the spec.
+In this sense, including the length as associated data would actually make sloppy implementations _less_ secure, by giving attackers a way to create decoding collisions.

+Earlier versions of Bao did append the length to the root node, instead of using a chunk/parent distinguisher.
+A proper distinguisher (the `node_depth` initialization parameter) was added later, both to better fit the [*Sufficient conditions*](https://eprint.iacr.org/2009/210.pdf) framework and to avoid issues around integer overflow.
+At that point the length suffix was redundant, and it also incurred some performance overhead in the short message case, where a one-block message would require two blocks of hashing.
+It was dropped mainly for that performance reason, since the sloppy implementation concerns above aren't decisive in either direction.

 ## Other Related Work